9fans/acme-lsp/README.md

-The main tool is [acme-lsp](https://godoc.org/github.com/fhs/acme-lsp/cmd/acme-lsp), which listens on the plumber port `lsp` for commands from the [L command](https://godoc.org/github.com/fhs/acme-lsp/cmd/L).
+The main tool is [acme-lsp](https://godoc.org/github.com/fhs/acme-lsp/cmd/acme-lsp), which listens for commands from the [L command](https://godoc.org/github.com/fhs/acme-lsp/cmd/L).
 It also watches for files created (`New`), loaded (`Get`), saved (`Put`), or deleted (`Del`) in acme, and tells the LSP server about